Bunny Lake Is Missing: Plot

 American single mother Ann Lake, who recently moved to London from New York, arrives at the Little People's Garden pre-school to collect her daughter, Bunny.
 The child has mysteriously disappeared.
 An administrator recalls meeting Ann but claims never to have seen the missing child.
 Ann and her brother Steven search the school and find a peculiar old woman living upstairs, who claims she collects children's nightmares.
 In desperation, the Lakes call the police and Superintendent Newhouse arrives on the scene.
-Everyone becomes a suspect and Superintendent Newhouse is steadfast, diligently following every lead.
+Everyone becomes a suspect and Superintendent Newhouse is steadfast, and diligently follows every lead.
 The police and Newhouse decide to visit the Lakes' new residence.

 They conclude that all of Bunny's possessions have been removed from the Lakes' new home.
 Ann cannot understand why anyone would do this and reacts emotionally.
 Superintendent Newhouse begins to suspect that Bunny Lake does not exist, after he learns that "Bunny" was the name of Ann's imaginary childhood friend.
 Ann's landlord, an aging actor, attempts to seduce her.
+Steven argues with Newhouse, angrily tells him that he will hire a private detective to find Bunny, and storms off.
 Newhouse decides to become better acquainted with Ann to learn more about Bunny.
 He takes her to a local pub where he plies her with brandy and soda.

 On her return home, Ann discovers she still has the claim ticket for Bunny's doll, which was taken to a doll hospital for repairs.
 Regarding the doll as proof of Bunny's existence, she frantically rushes to the doll hospital late at night and retrieves the doll.
 Steven arrives later and when Ann shows him the doll, Steven burns the doll, hoping to destroy it, then knocks Ann unconscious.
 He takes Ann to a hospital and tells the desk nurse that Ann has been hallucinating about a missing girl who does not exist.
 Ann is put under observation with instructions for her to be sedated if she awakes.

 Ann wakes up in the hospital and escapes.
 She discovers that Steven is burying Bunny's possessions in the garden, and had sedated the little girl, hiding her in the trunk of his car.
 Steven implies an incestuous interest with his sister, complaining that Bunny has always come between them.
 Believing that Ann loves Bunny more than him, the child threatens Steven's dream of a future with his sister.
-Ann, realising her brother is insane, begins playing childhood games with Steven, in order to distract him from killing little Bunny.
+Ann, realising her brother is insane, begins playing childhood games with Steven, in order to distract him from killing Bunny.
 Newhouse, having discovered that Steven lied to the police about the name of the ship that brought the Lakes to England, rushes quickly to the Lakes' residence, arriving in time to apprehend Steven, successfully rescuing Ann and Bunny.